 What is Net Metering?

 Net metering is the process that allows local utility companies to measure household energy consumption and solar energy production.
 A standard utility meter only tracks utility consumption, whereas net metering calculates the difference between energy consumption and production.
-When a home produces more than it consumes, homeowners are credited by utility companies for each “excess” kilowatt.
+When a home produces more than it consumes, homeowners are credited by utility companies for each “excess” kilowatt hour.

 Utility companies (and state policy) determine how, when and if credits are awarded to the homeowner, and the amount credits are worth.
 If a utility company credits customers for production at the same rate they bill for utility consumption, for example, the net metering rate is one-to-one.
 This scenario proves solar to be a viable and lucrative opportunity for almost all eligible homeowners – the system essentially pays for itself!